 The order of your layers is important.
-A layer at the top of the panel is shown in the foreground of your document view, with the lowest layer in the background.
+A layer at the top of the panel is at the front of your document and vice versa.

 Any selected layer(s) are highlighted, so that you can always see what layer you are working on.

-Any layer can be hidden, to exclude its layer objects from displaying in your design.
+Any layer can be hidden, to exclude its content from displaying in your project.

 Types of layer